 - Volunteer as a community resource partner.

-This simulation is approached from an interprofessional perspective and will be offered each fall semester.
+This simulation is approached from an interprofessional perspective and will be offered each semester.
 Our goal is to have as many students, faculty, and staff as possible participate.
 We

 also have an ongoing need for volunteers.
 The participant and volunteer roles are

 two perspectives offered through the simulation, so attending the simulation and experiencing

 different roles is encouraged.

 - Participants will develop self-awareness around thoughts and attitudes toward people in poverty.